Arisa Matsubara

-Arisa Matsubara (松原 有沙, Matsubara Arisa) is a Japanese football player.
-She plays for Nojima Stella Kanagawa Sagamihara and Japan national team.
+Arisa Matsubara (松原 有沙, Matsubara Arisa) is a Japanese footballer who plays as a midfielder.
+She plays for Nojima Stella Kanagawa Sagamihara and the Japan national team.

 Club career

 Matsubara was born in Hokkaido on May 1, 1995.
 After graduating from Waseda University, she joined L.League club Nojima Stella Kanagawa Sagamihara in 2018.

 National team career

-In September 2012, Matsubara was selected Japan U-17 national team for 2012 U-17 World Cup.
-She played at 2 matches.
+In September 2012, Matsubara was selected for the Japan U-17 national team for the 2012 U-17 World Cup.
+She played two matches in the tournament.

 In February 2019, Matsubara was selected Japan national team for SheBelieves Cup.
 At this tournament, on February 27, she debuted as defensive midfielder against United States.